DP Training

 All assessment decisions at DP Training will:

-e. be decided in a timely way so that students’ access to qualifications is not unnecessarily
+5. be decided in a timely way so that students’ access to qualifications is not unnecessarily inhibited; and

 Validation of Assessment